javawolfpack/CCSC-Tutorial/README.md

 $ pip install -r requirements.txt
 ```

 This will install ansible and any other requirements into the virtual environment you have currently active.
-Now we need to update your inventory to match your Jetson Nano boards ips on your network.
+Now we need to update your inventory to match your GCP internal ips on your network.
 I provided you an example inventory file called *inventory*, we will be manually running this inventory vs putting the config files into the system to have ansible run by default.
 Here is the contents of the example Ansible inventory file:

 ```
 #Adjust these to your actual ips for each board.

-[jetson_nano_primary] #ip/Inventory for your primary Jetson board jn1 ansible_host=192.168.1.2 ansible_python_interpreter="/usr/bin/python3"
+[gcp_primary] #ip/Inventory for your primary GCP Node gcp1 ansible_host=192.168.1.2 ansible_python_interpreter="/usr/bin/python3"

-[jetson_nano_worker] #ips/Inventory for your worker Jetson boards, if you have additional boards add them here. jn2 ansible_host=192.168.1.3 ansible_python_interpreter="/usr/bin/python3"
+[gcp_worker] #ips/Inventory for your worker GCP Nodes, if you have additional boards add them here. gcp2 ansible_host=192.168.1.3 ansible_python_interpreter="/usr/bin/python3"

-[jetson_nano:children]
+[gcp:children]
-jetson_nano_primary
+gcp_primary
-jetson_nano_worker
+gcp_worker

-[jetson_nano:vars]
+[gcp:vars]
-ansible_ssh_user=<username> #Replace <username> with the actual user you want to run commands on the Jetson Board
+ansible_ssh_user=<username> #Replace <username> with the actual user you want to run commands on the GCP Nodes
 ```

-I gave the group of machines the name *jetson_nano*, which includes the children group for the primary and worker Jetson boards broken out.
-Replace your two boards in the inventory with the correct ip addresses.
+I gave the group of machines the name *gcp*, which includes the children group for the primary and worker GCP Nodes broken out.
+Replace your two nodes in the inventory with the correct ip addresses.
 Additionally, in the last line there is the variable *ansible_ssh_user* to define what user you want the scripts to SSH into the board and run the commands as.

 Now check that your Ansible configuration works with your modified inventory file with the following that will ping all the nodes in your inventory: